snella1/50V-Pump-Control/README.md

 This repository contains a PLC program written in **Structured Text (ST)** for the ABB AC500 platform.
 The program is designed to control the Proserv "50V" service pump.

 ### Functionality
+- OUTPUT:
   - `AR2`: On/off, Pressurizing
   - `AR3`: On/off,Pressurizing speed
   - `AR4`: On/off, Bleed-off
   - `AB1`: 0–100 %, Bleed-off speed
   - `AirTrip`: On/off, pressurizing
-- Input reading and scaling:
+- INPUT reading and scaling:
   - `AI_AR2`: 0–20 bar, input pressure
   - `AI_PT`: 0–1000 bar, output pressure